Vlieland: Transport

 Vlieland can be reached by ferry from the Frisian town of Harlingen on the mainland.
 Ferries are operated by Doeksen and the journey takes 45 minutes to 1.5 hours to cross the Wadden Sea and part of the North Sea.
 Tourists are not allowed to bring cars with them on the ferry.
 A summer-only ferry service runs between De Cocksdorp on the neighboring island of Texel and the westernmost point of Vlieland.
 The most common form of transport on the island is the bicycle; a network of cycle paths criss-cross the island.
-A bus service runs from the ferry terminal to the village and campgrounds after the arrival of a ferry, and some time before departure.
+A bus service runs from the ferry terminal to the village and campsites after the arrival of a ferry, and some time before departure.
 There is a very small heliport near the village, but it is only used for SAR flights.